About me

 As a person I enjoy travel, health, a range of music, food, different cultures & film.

-My favourite way to keep fit is 'bouldering' as it creates 'mindfulness' at the same time as being challenging for my mind & body.
+My favourite way to keep fit is 'climbing' as it creates 'mindfulness' at the same time as being challenging for my mind & body.

-My favourite way to keep fit is 'bouldering' as it creates 'mindfulness' at the same time as being challenging for my mind & body.
+My favourite way to keep fit is 'climbing' as it creates 'mindfulness' at the same time as being challenging for my mind & body.

 My practice has been audited by the BACP and has been approved by this process.